wasmite/wasabi/README.md

 // TBD
 ```

-Check out [the reference](docs/00 - introduction.md) for more details.
+Check out [the user's manual](docs/00 - introduction.md) for more details.

-## How to get support

-Check out [our website](https://git.io/nemtool) for more usage specific details,
-or chat with us in the [Gitter chat](https://gitter.im/nem-toolchain/Lobby).

 ## Unlicensed